- Author Contributions to the Manuscript and CRediT Taxonomy

 Special Populations

-Certain populations, such as children, prisoners, and other vulnerable groups, are more susceptible to undue influence and coercion during the informed consent process.
+Certain populations, such as children, prisoners, and other vulnerable groups, are more susceptible to undue influence or coercion during the informed consent process.
 This vulnerability may stem from power imbalances, limited comprehension of research goals, or restricted freedom to make autonomous decisions.
-Authors are required to explicitly outline the steps taken to ensure the fair treatment and protection of these special populations in any research they conduct or report.
+Authors are required to explicitly outline the steps taken to ensure the fair treatment and protection of these populations in any research they conduct or report.

-• Minimizing Harm and Maximizing Benefit: The risks associated with involving vulnerable populations must be minimized, and the potential benefits of participation should justify the risks.
-Any risks should be clearly explained and mitigated through appropriate safeguards.
+- Minimizing Harm and Maximizing Benefit: Risks should be minimized, and potential benefits must justify participation.
+Any risks should be clearly communicated and mitigated through appropriate safeguards.

-• Transparency in Reporting: Authors must disclose the steps taken to ensure informed consent was properly obtained and that participants were not unduly influenced, including the role of ethics committees or guardians in the process.
+- Transparency in Reporting: Authors must disclose how informed consent was obtained, how undue influence was prevented, and the role of ethics committees or guardians in the process.

 Registration of Clinical Trials